RemainNA/auraxis-bot/README.md

 #### /implant [implant name]

 Returns information on given implant.
 Accepts exact or partial names.
 Only supports one implant per query.

-#### /asp [name] \<platform>

-Returns the BR a character reached before joining ASP, as well as their current ASP points and skills.
-Supports multiple characters per query.
-Does not work with NSO.

 ## Commands requiring manage channel permissions